Straightening out natural products’ stereochemistry

 “The method we’ve described could be very useful for the structural determination of other complex molecules,” Aggarwal says.

-Rajib K. Goswami, a professor at the Indian Association for the Cultivation of Science who also synthesized the incorrect structures of baulamycins A and B, says the multipronged approach used by the Bristol team is an important contribution.
-He adds that the work highlights how total synthesis of natural products allows chemists to confirm the accuracy of proposed structures, something he says is “vital for any industry interested in developing new natural-product-based drugs.”
+Rajib K. Goswami, a professor at the Indian Association for the Cultivation of Science who first reported that the structures of baulamycins A and B were incorrect, says the work highlights how total synthesis of natural products allows chemists to confirm the accuracy of proposed structures, something he says is “vital for any industry interested in developing new natural-product-based drugs.”

 Join the conversation